-There are two tiers of safety inspections regardless of the type of construction project.
+There are TWO TIERS of safety inspections regardless of the type of construction project – road, building waterway, hazardous waste clean-up.

 First Tier – Initial Site Inspection at the Start of the Project.

-This inspection is more of a Program Audit than a site safety inspection.
+This inspection is more of a Program Audit than a site safety inspection and is best performed at the very start of the site work – even before work if possible!!
 The audit focuses on Overall Safety Management, Security, Anticipated Hazards, Postings and Training, and, if necessary, a Site Specific Health and Safety Plan (HASP), but it should occur at the project site when work has begun or about to begin.

 Essential Elements Include: